-What to Pack for Mount Kilimanjaro
+What to pack for your climb to Kilimanjaro

 Climbing Mount Kilimanjaro without the right gear could spell disaster.
 It’s the difference between enjoying your trek and hating it.
 It is of the utmost importance to make sure you have the right gear.
 One of your most important factors when embarking on any multi-day trek is the amount you pack and have to carry on your back.
 An essential part of your preparation will be to ensure that you are well equipped for your summit attempt.

 Remember that you will be on the mountain for at least 5 or 6 days.
 Being highly selective in the gear you pack is vital to the success of your trek.
 Carry gear for all types of weather in your backpack since it can change to both extremes.
 Some of the most important climbing gear to invest in is a high-quality all-weather-proof jacket which is fully lined.
 Pack rain- and windproof outerwear made of lightweight material, a hat, and sunglasses. pack your most important hiking gear in your carry-on luggage.
 Due to frequent rainfall as well as numerous streams on the routes, it is advisable to pack items individually in your bag.
 This includes your hiking boots, a waterproof jacket, fleece, and thermal layers, toiletries, medications, snacks and travel documents.